KingBain/azure-pipelines-ephemeral-agents/README.md

 When you want to deploy to Azure Resources that aren't exposed on the internet, and only accessible via a [private network](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview) you are excluded from using [Microsoft-hosted agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops), and you need to maintain your pool of [self-hosted agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops#install).

 Ephemeral pipelines agent eliminates the need to maintain self-hosted agents (for **deployment** purposes) and still be capable of deploying to private azure resources.
-Ephemeral pipeline agents run in an Azure Container Instance (no public IP address and access to the private network) which are created on a needed basis to run a single a pipeline job.
+Ephemeral agents run in an Azure Container Instance (no public IP address and access to the private network only) which are created on a needed basis.

 This repo has several components that allow deployments to private virtual networks using short-lived agents and without having to maintain a permanent pool of self-hosted agents.

-The purpose of this task is to create a short-lived Azure Pipelines Agent to run a deploy in a private virtual network so you can deploy assets to Azure Resources that are not internet accessible.

-This way, you can deploy to private Azure resources without having to expose them on the internet or having to maintain self-hosted agents on the same (or with access) virtual network.

 ## How it works

-This technique relies on three requirements
+This technique relies on three components

-1. A docker image that can run an Azure Pipelines agent in a container
+1. Create the docker image with pipeline agent A docker image(with Azure Pipelines agent).
-1. Provision, an ephemeral agent, to run a deployment job (once)
+1. Create/configure a container, to run the docker image.
-    * While this can be done manually with a task, we have created a task that provisions, configures and registers an agent on a [Azure Container Instance](https://azure.microsoft.com/services/container-instances/).
-The task works in symbiosis with the docker image.
-1. The container runs a single pipeline job (and **only** one), unregisters the agent and deletes the container.
+1. The pipeline job (and **only** one) runs the container, does its deployment work, unregisters the agent and deletes the container(self destruct).
-    * While an external component can do this, we have delegated the operation to the container.
-It can self destruct to eliminate moving parts and external components.

 ![virtual network](virtualnetworks.png)